bbauska/W3Cx-4of5-thru-May-2024/README.md

 faster.

-An index is a specialized persistent key-value storage and has a *referenced* object store.
+An index is a specialized persistent key-value storage and has a <i>referenced</i> object store.
 For example, with our "persons" object store, that is the referenced data store.
 Then, a reference store may have an index store associated with it, that contains indexes which map email values to key values in the reference store (for example).

-An index is *a list of records* which holds the data stored in the index.
+An index is <i>a list of records</i> which holds the data stored in the index.
 The records in an index are automatically populated whenever records in [the referenced object store](https://www.w3.org/TR/IndexedDB/#dfn-referenced) are inserted,